 If your relative’s Checklist assessment is successful, they will progress to a Full Assessment using the Decision Support Tool (DST).
-The Full Assessment should happen within 28 days of the Checklist assessment taking place (although these timescales are rarely met).
+The Full CHC Assessment should happen within 28 days of the Checklist assessment taking place (although these timescales are rarely met).

-The Full Assessment is carried out by a Multi-Disciplinary Team (MDT).
+This CHC Assessment is carried out by a Multi-Disciplinary Team (MDT).
 This team must consist of at least two people, one Healthcare Professional and one Social Services Professional, but may well include more Healthcare Professionals depending on your relative’s condition.
 An MDT Co-ordinator will be appointed by the CCG to lead the assessment process.

 The Assessors must be properly trained in the NHS National Framework and the assessment process.
 They should also be knowledgeable about your relative’s health and social needs, and where possible, have recently been involved in their treatment or care.